ildus/jamp/docs/Jamfile.md

 It allows you to completely customize your build environment without having to rewrite Jambase.
 Jamrules is only read in once, at the first SubDir invocation.

-Second.
-The SubDir rule initializes a set of variables that are used by Main and other rules to uniquely identify the source files in this directory and assign locations to the targets built from files in this directory.
+Second, the SubDir rule initializes a set of variables that are used by Main and other rules to uniquely identify the source files in this directory and assign locations to the targets built from files in this directory.

 When you have set a root variable, e.g., $(TOP), SubDir constructs path names rooted with $(TOP),